samsonjs/samhuri.net/posts/2007/05/enumerable-pluck-and-string-to_proc-for-ruby.md

+---
+Title: Enumurable#pluck and String#to_proc for Ruby
+Author: Sami Samhuri
+Date: 10th May, 2007
+Timestamp: 1178838840
+Tags: ruby, extensions
+---

 I wanted a method analogous to Prototype's <a href="http://prototypejs.org/api/enumerable/pluck">pluck</a>  and <a href="http://prototypejs.org/api/enumerable/invoke">invoke</a> in Rails for building lists for <a href="http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#M000510">options_for_select</a>.
 Yes, I know about <a href="http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#M000511">options_from_collection_for_select</a>.

 I wanted something more general that I can use anywhere - not just in Rails - so I wrote one.
 In a second I'll introduce <code>Enumerable#pluck</code>, but first we need some other methods to help implement it nicely.